ahbarari/cologne-zoo-dashboard-challenge/TASKS.md

 // Your solution:
 After fixing the errors that I mentioned in Task 1, everything is running smoothly without any errors on the console tab. 🎉 I can see the homepage with a brief introduction about the dashboard with a list of Animals with their Gender, Age, and Weight.
 BUT wait..., the Age column is supposed to show the age of the animal in years, but it is showing the birth date of the animal.
 So in the `TheAnimalTable.vue` file, `birthdate` value is used for this column instead of calculating the age of the animal based on the birthdate.
 There is already a `useCalculateAgeInYears.ts` file, so I imported it to `TheAnimalTable.vue` file, and used `useCalculatedAgeInYears` instead of `birthdate`. but I faced `TypeError: birthdate.getTime is not a function` error.
 The reason behind this error is that the birthdate is not a Date object, and to fix this problem, I converted it to a Date object and it fixed this problem.
 So now we have the list with the correct data.
-Just a tiny note: Since the Age column is showing the age in years, for the animals who are younger than 1 year, 0 is shown (which is not the best definition 😅).
+Just another tiny note: Since the Age column is showing the age in years, for the animals who are younger than 1 year, 0 is shown (which is not the best definition 😅).

 ### Task 3: Start the documentation